VinEdw/dm42-programs/README.md

 When paired with other programs that modify those rows of the custom menu, it provides a way to switch between sets of functions.
 This allows functions more relevant to the problem at hand to be made readily available.
 The first row of the custom menu is reserved for functions that should always be easily accessed.

+### `PTOOLS`

+Program to edit the custom menu to contain programming tools on the second row.
+These are functions often needed when writing programs.